jonasgwt/ChargeEV/docs/docs/about.markdown

 ### Key Features

-* ChargEV will consist of two sections, GetACharge and GiveACharge.
+* ChargeEV will consist of two sections, GetACharge and GiveACharge.
 * GetACharge will consist of users looking to charge their EVs.
 Using their current location, the app will find suitable chargers for the user, and they can then select the preferred charge point depending on distance etc.